Omid Madani

 - Other related threads in my work include empirical and theoretial

-analyses of algorithms (in particular, motivated by AI
+analyses of algorithms, in particular motivated by AI

 decision-making/planning problems, such as Markov Decision Processes